 Businesses must prepare tax reporting forms for all of their employees as part of their tax filing obligations.
 Generally, W-2 forms are used for full-time workers and the 1099-MISC is used for contractors and other non-employees.
 Businesses must also file a Form W-3 or Form 1096 as a summary of their W-2 and 1099 reporting unless they file the documents online.

-For the 2019 calendar year tax reports, employers must provide employees with a W-2 by January 31, 2020.
-The same deadline applies for completing and providing the 1099 MISC.
-Both W-3 and 1096 summation forms are also due to the appropriate government agency by January 31, 2020, unless you file online.
+For the 2019 tax year, employers must provide employees with a W-2 by Jan.
+31, 2020.
+The same deadline applies for completing and providing the 1099-MISC.
+Both W-3 and 1096 summation forms are also due to the appropriate government agency by Jan.
+31, 2020, unless you file online.

 The reporting deadlines and the date for submitting forms to employees are the same.
 Try to give forms to employees and non-employees before the end of January so there is time for any errors to be corrected.